 How to find and acquire Roper Center datasets: If you're already familiar the process, then you can skip this section and jump directly to the Roper Center search page.

 - Quick overview, for beginners…

-The first step is to get clear about the variables you’d ideally want to find in a dataset.
+The first step is to get clear about the variables you’d ideally want in a dataset.
 It might be helpful to make a list.
-For example, if you are studying confidence in various news media sources and you want to analyze results by geographic area, by level of education, by income, and by voter participation, then you will need to find a single dataset that includes questions addressing all of these elements:
+For example, if you are studying confidence in news media sources and you want to analyze results by geographic area, level of education, income, and voter participation, then you will need to find a single dataset that includes questions addressing all of these elements:

 - confidence in television network news